Echtzeitsysteme/esp_wifi_repeater/README.md

 - `config->mqtt_host` defaults to macro `MQTT_BROKER_IP`
 - `config->mqtt_wsn_topic` defaults to `MQTT_PREFIX + "/" + config->mqtt_id + "/" + MQTT_WSN_TOPIC`
 	(which is `/WiFi/ESP_xxxxxx/wsn`, where xxxxxx is derived from the last 6 octets of the devices' station-interface MAC-address)
+- `config->automesh_threshold` defaults to 65 (negative dbi)
+- `config->mqtt_topic_mask = 0x1001` so only Topology and CLI-Response get published

 ### user/user_main.c
 - added command `mqtt_pub <topic> <message>`
 	- publishes the messsage onto the mqtt-topic
 - added command `mqtt_wsn <message>`
 	- publishes the messsage onto the topic defined in `config->mqtt_wsn_topic`
+- Line 4191: mesh Level now is ignored.
+Access-Point to connect is now only decided from RSSI

 --- BEGIN OF ORIGINAL README ---